Banettchi/MatrixARSW/README.md

 ## **Architectural Improvements (Single Responsibility Principle)**

-1. Isolated BFS: Instead of having all the massive algorithmic logic in the Tablero, the routing algorithm (BFS) was extracted to the threads' base class PersonajeMovil.
+1. Isolated BFS: Instead of having all the massive algorithmic logic in the Tablero, the routing algorithm (BFS) was extracted to the threads base class PersonajeMovil.
 2. Snapshots: Threads ask the board for a photo and calculate their route on it.
 This prevents locking the entire board while a thread thinks, which drastically improves performance and concurrent fluidity.
 3. Decoupled UI: The graphical interface VentanaJuego uses standard Swing components with dark colors applied directly, reducing the complexity of the graphical code and separating the view from the model.

 ---

-## **Class by Class Explanation**

-### **Package: `edu.eci.arsw.matrix.app`**
-- `Main`: The entry point of the application.
-Its only responsibility is to start the graphical interface on the Swing execution thread.

-### **Package: `edu.eci.arsw.matrix.core`**
-- `Tablero`: The shared memory of the game.
-It contains the matrix with the positions of the elements.
-It provides `synchronized` methods to move characters safely, preventing race conditions.
-It also determines if the game has ended.

-### **Package: `edu.eci.arsw.matrix.concurrency`**
-- `PersonajeMovil`: Abstract class that extends `Thread`.
-It is the base for all characters.
-It contains the generic `calcularRuta` (BFS) method that allows characters to find the shortest path based on a snapshot of the board without blocking other threads.
-- `Neo`: Thread representing Neo.
-Its logic consists of looking for the closest telephone and moving towards it one step at a time.
-- `Agente`: Thread representing an Agent.
-Its logic consists of finding where Neo is and moving one step towards him to capture him.

-### **Package: `edu.eci.arsw.matrix.ui`**
-- `VentanaJuego`: The main window of the game.
-It handles user interaction, the setup panel (placing walls, agents, Neo, etc.), and the buttons to start the game.
-- `PanelTablero`: The custom component responsible solely for drawing the game board using Java 2D graphics.

 ![Game UI](assets/game_ui.png)